Safety and Security

 Emergency Injuries and Illnesses

-Life-threatening/serious emergencies should be handled by the appropriate professionals – call 9-911.
+Life-threatening/serious emergencies should be handled by the appropriate professionals – call 9-911 from a campus phone or 911 from a cellular phone.
 Please then notify Public Safety so they may assist emergency personnel to your location.
 If a student becomes ill or has an injury requiring medical treatment when the Health Services Office is not open, the student should be taken to Mercy Medical Center, St. Luke’s Hospital, Mercy Care North, or another facility as requested.
 Resident students are asked to notify Residence Life personnel, the Information Desk, or a Public Safety Officer before leaving campus.
 These offices are also to be notified if the person is admitted to the hospital.
 Once a resident student is treated and released, that student should notify the Dean of Students on the morning of the next class day.

 Mount Mercy IDs are issued from the Information Desk.
 All students and employees are expected to obtain an ID card.
 ID cards are used to check out library books, charge food service and Campus Store items, and for identification purposes.
-This ID card is also used as the proxy card that grants to residential housing and academic buildings.
+This ID card is also used as the proxy card that grants access to residential housing and academic buildings.
 Because this card is connected to a student/faculty/staff account, if lost it must be reported immediately so it can be deactivated.
 Cards cannot be reactivated and a replacement card must be purchased.
 Cost of a replacement ID card is $15.
+Repeated replacement of ID cards will increase the replacement cost.

 Locate a Lost Item